kaariger/blueprints/training/krm/beginner/README.md

 Look at other [Config Connector resources](https://cloud.google.com/config-connector/docs/reference/overview) you can create

-# 5 Create some GCP resources via using KRM style yaml config
+# 5 Create a GCP VPC using a KRM blueprint

 **Let's deploy a simple KRM style blueprint**